IMOS - Glossary

 Fridays and Holidays Excepted/Excluded (FHEX): A Laytime Term.
 Fridays and Holidays are Excepted (Excluded) from laytime.

-Fuel: The most common grades of fuel oil are IFO (intermediate fuel oil) 180 CST and IFO 380 CST, both used as propulsion fuel in motor ships; and Bunker C, mainly used on steam turbine-driven large-size tankers.
-Also, MDO (marine diesel oil), used for the auxiliaries of motor ships (or sometimes as propulsion fuel in smaller vessels).
+Fuel: The most common grades of fuel oil are IFO 180 CST and IFO 380 CST, used as propulsion fuel; and Bunker C, mainly used on steam turbine-driven large-size tankers.
+Also, MDO (marine diesel oil), used for auxiliaries.

 G